gchq/sleeper/docs/rest-api/README.md

 Replace `<api-id>` with the id from the invoke URL (the subdomain part).

 Any AWS SDK will sign requests automatically once you provide credentials.
-For quick interactive use, [`awscurl`](https://github.com/okigan/awscurl) is a drop-in `curl`-like tool that reads credentials from your environment or profile and signs requests for you.
-Plain `curl` will not work — unsigned requests are rejected by the API Gateway IAM authorizer with a `403`.
+From the command line, `curl`'s built-in `--aws-sigv4` flag (curl 7.75+, shipped with the Sleeper Builder container) signs requests without any extra tooling; see [add-table.md](add-table.md#example) for a full example. [`awscurl`](https://github.com/okigan/awscurl) is a slightly shorter alternative that also picks up session tokens automatically.
+Unsigned requests are rejected by the API Gateway IAM authorizer with a `403`.

 ## OpenAPI spec